AuthorCarpentry/FSCI-2018/02-markdown.md

 at the beginning of the link address.
 (TIP: Make sure there is no space between the text in brackets and the address in parantheses!)

-9. Add four footnotes to the text in the exercise (replace the placeholder'FN-') by inserting the caret symbol ^ outside of square brackets \[\], and inserting the footnote content inside those brackets.
+9. Add four footnotes to the text in the exercise (replace the placeholder 'FN-') by inserting the caret symbol ^ outside of square brackets \[\], and inserting the footnote content inside those brackets.

 10. Pandoc supports crude tables created with the pipe \| and \- symbols to designate cell borders, and the \+ symbol to control text alignment in a cell.
 The exercise file provides the makings of a pipe table in the Expected Outputs section. the final row of data needs formatting -- once you complete the table, save the file and knit it to both HTML and Word.
 If successful, save the file again under the name 'Base_2013_day3_in.Rmd'.